huytu0702/Dodgy-Dog/README.md

 # Dodgy Dog
 Dodgy Dog is a game developed by Tu Nguyen in 2023.
-The game using C++ and SDL2 used for the exam.
+The game using C++ and SDL2 is used for the exam.
 The game is inspired Flappy bird by Dong Nguyen

 ![Screenshot 2023-04-09 023004](https://user-images.githubusercontent.com/125453238/230739892-f101390f-22a5-4f4b-a05a-efa16a80b289.png)